pyb-data/credit_scoring/README.md

 The code to be deployed is embeddeed in projet_7.zip, it contains:

+    - a read me file with the steps to deploy on ECS (Linux Ubuntu)

     - the code of the API (which returns either a JSON with a client scoring or an web page from which the model can be run and the dashboard can be launched)

     - the code of the dashboard